flodlan/Lab-Wiki/documents/fMRI/fmri-analysis.md

 * [Functional Connectivity and Resting State Analysis](https://nilearn.github.io/stable/connectivity/index.html) - Similarly as the previous one, this page also includes information on quite advanced statistical analysis that you can perform when analyzing brain images.
 * [Representational Similarity Analysis](https://rsatoolbox.readthedocs.io/en/latest/index.html) - This is not part of NiLearn, but rather a toolbox (and tutorials) on how to perform RSA.
 This is a very useful technique especially when wanting to compare data of different modalities (_e.g.,_ behavioral, neuroimaging, AI).
 The developers of this method created their own website containing useful documentation for it.
   * The authors also have a MATLAB version of the toolbox.
 However, they recommend using the Python one as it includes the latest developments in the field
+* [Population Receptive Field Mapping](https://github.com/tknapen/prf_fitting_workshop/blob/master/PRF_demo.ipynb) - This notebook from Tomas Knappen's lab contains a demo on how to perform PRF mapping.
+It might be a great starting point in case you want to perform these type of analysis.

 ## Brain Visualization